Steveliu29/Sakura_card/README.md

 # Elaboration on Every Card's Effects
 ## Note for combo attack:
 Total damage is calculated by simply adding on the damage each card in this combo will cause.
 Several combos may cause more damage.
 See details below.<br />
-Number of defending cards to fully dodge combo attacks follows this rule: number of defending cards for every attacking card in the combo plus 1 more for special effect.<br />
+Number of defending cards to fully dodge combo attacks follows this rule: number of defending cards for every attacking card in the combo plus 1 more for special effect.
+Dark and Light cards combo <br />
 **Example:** A combo of 1 windy and 1 watery card needs 5 less-than-three-star defending cards or 2 element cards to dodge. <br />
 Partial dodge is allowed.<br />
 ### Cards' Effects
-1. Windy (Three-star attacking & three-star defending element card)<br />
+1. Windy (Three-star attacking & three-star defending card & element card)<br />
-Windy is used to cause 1 damage to the target player.
+Can cause 1 damage to the target player.
 Two less-than-three-star defending cards or one element card can dodge this attack. <br />
 Number of defending cards to dodge combo with Watery/Firey/Earthy card follows the rule in the note.<br />
-**Notice:** If a full combo of Watery/Firey/Earthy/Windy is used, the player dies immediately if no defending cards are used.
-Move card is not allowed (see *Move* below).<br />
+**Notice:** If a full combo of Watery/Firey/Earthy/Windy is used, the player dies immediately and there is no way to avoid.<br />
 2. Shadow (Two-star defending card)<br />
-Shadow cannot be used as defending card for Light and Dark cards. <br />
+Cannot be used as defending card for Light and Dark cards. <br />
 Can be used together with Dark card as scroll card to enter invisible status (See *Dark* below).<br />
 3. Illusion (One-star attacking card & two-star defending card & time-delayed scroll card)<br />
-If the judging card is in the range of specific minimum and maximum cards, this player's will be skipped for 1 turn.<br />
+If the judging card is in the range of the player's minimum and maximum cards, this player will be skipped for 1 turn.<br />
 Can be used together with Maze card (see *Maze* below).<br />
 4. Flower (Scroll card)<br />
 Recover 1 hp for the player.<br />